Pylons/pyramid/docs/narr/security.rst

 When a default permission is registered:

-- if a view configuration names an explicit ``permission``, the default permission is ignored for that view registration, and the view-configuration-named permission is used.
+- If a view configuration names an explicit ``permission``, the default permission is ignored for that view registration, and the view-configuration-named permission is used.

-- if a view configuration names an explicit permission as the string ``__no_permission_required__``, the default permission is ignored, and the view is registered *without* a permission (making it available to all callers regardless of their credentials).
+- If a view configuration names an explicit permission as the string ``__no_permission_required__``, the default permission is ignored, and the view is registered *without* a permission (making it available to all callers regardless of their credentials).